brainhack-school2020/deep_representational_learning/README.md

 ## DNN representations and link with brain data

 ### DNN representations
-Using the same stimuli we shown to participants as input to DNNs, I computed an RDM for every layer of the VGG16 neural network (weights from imagenet).
+Using the same stimuli we showed to participants as input to DNNs, I computed an RDM for every layer of the VGG16 neural network (weights from imagenet).

 <img src="dcnn_rdms_only.png" width="70%">